Learn of Christ

 Acts 2:14-17, 20

 This is the same Peter who, a few weeks before, denied he even knew Jesus.
 Three times he said, "I know not the man."
-Now he stands and lifts up his voice6.
-Not in fear.
-Not in hiding.
-In boldness.
-The Spirit does not make him unafraid; it makes him sure.
+Now he stands and lifts up his voice in boldness.
+The Spirit has made him sure.
 He knows himself to be a witness to the resurrection.
 That certainty is louder than any threat.

-Peter quotes Joel 2:282.
+Peter quotes Joel 2:28.
 Joel had promised that in the last days, God would pour out His Spirit on all flesh - sons and daughters, servants and handmaids, young and old.
 Everyone.
-Not just priests.
-Not just prophets.
-Everyone.
 Peter is saying: you are in the last days.
 You are living in the day the prophet saw.
-What you are witnessing is not madness.
-It is Scripture being fulfilled.
+What you are witnessing is Scripture being fulfilled.

 Christ Connection - The Lord of the Last Days